 Unscheduled visits may occur as determined by the Investigator.
-The following safety assessments generally should be recorded at each unscheduled visit: assessment of AEs, assessment of concomitant medications/treatments, measurement of vital signs and weight, ESRS-A, and completion of the C-SSRS (Since Last Visit version).
+The following safety assessments generally should be recorded at each unscheduled visit: assessment of AEs, assessment of concomitant medications/treatments, measurement of vital signs and weight, ESRS-A, and C-SSRS.
 The Investigator may perform any additional safety evaluations deemed by the Investigator to be clinically indicated.
 Study drug may be dispensed to the subject at unscheduled visits if needed.